 The copy should read like a news story and be engaging for our readers.
 Please limit your copy to around 600-1000 words, as with many things – less is more.
 URL hyperlinks are great, but we will remove affiliated or links to other media outlets.
 We only post links to mainstream social media sites (Facebook, YouTube, Twitter and Instagram) and official related site, like your website, ticketing and streaming services (like Spotify, YouTube and SoundCloud).
 A link to your website is highly recommended.

 A little insider advice:

 Use plenty of keywords in your copy.
 The keyword should be used in the heading and a few places throughout your copy.
-Also use plenty of relative name drops – for instance if your product is relative or connected to, say, Michael Jackson, use his name in your copy.
-It is a highly requested search phase on Google and will help your post rank well.
+Also use plenty of relative name drops – for instance, if your product is connected to, say, Michael Jackson, use his name in your copy.
+It is a highly requested search phrase on Google and will help your post rank well.
 Of course, don’t go crazy and list every celebrity known to mankind, just the most relative to your PR.
 Testimonials are gold!

 Use bold highlights to emphasize key points.
 TYPING IN ALL CAPS is considered shouting on the Internet, which is perfectly fine for a heading or very important line – but use it sparingly.

 Centralizing your copy can be effective, but can look cheesy – use with caution.

 Finally – please spel ckech…and then spell check again.
 We scan for obvious typos, but it’s important you supply accurate copy.

 Your press release must contain at least one high-resolution, copyright-free image we can use for the feature image that does not include text overlays.
 We do not use logos as feature images.
 If your supplied images is not suitable we will obtain something close on Google image search, or not post the article.
 Please do not use copyright media.
 We do not post photo credits.